20 Vibrant Spring Flowers That Welcome Warmer Weather

-When the first blooms of spring begin to appear, they bring reassurance that warm weather is just around the corner.
-Some of the first blooms include the daffodils, snowdrops and crocus followed soon by hyacinths, tulips and others.
+We love it when the first blooms of spring begin to appear, reassuring us that warm weather is just around the corner.
+It's like a little reward for making it through the stark, dark winter months.
+Some of our favorite first blooms of spring include the sunny daffodils, delicate snowdrops, and pretty crocus followed soon by fragrant hyacinths, vivid tulips, and others.

 Candytuft

 Candytuft (Iberis sempervirens) is hardy in zones 4 through 9.
-This plant prefers full sun to partial shade but produces much less flowers in shaded areas.
-The pure white blooms produce a stark contrast against the dark green foliage but as the blooms age, they take on a pinkish or lavender hue.
+It loves to soak up the full sun, but it will also thrive in partial shade, albeit with fewer flowers.
+The pure white blooms produce a stark contrast against the dark green foliage, but as the blooms age, they take on a pinkish or lavender hue.
 Candytuft grows to a height of about ten inches tall.

 Bleeding Heart